kartikj69/Auto-Rotate-Key-vault-Secrets/Readme.md

 1. Modify the script in `regen.ps1` to target your specific service
 2. Update the RBAC roles in `locals.tf` to match the requirements of your service
 3. Adjust the schedule parameters to meet your security policy requirements

-## Contributing
-Contributions to improve this solution are welcome.
-Please follow standard pull request processes to submit changes.

-## License
-[Specify your license information here]